Here are some frequently asked questions about TMJ disorder.

 Generally speaking, severe pain is a regular consequence of TMJ disorder because the temporomandibular joint is located very close to the trigeminal nerve, a prominent neural pathway.
 When the temporomandibular joint becomes imbalanced, it can compress or impact the trigeminal nerve, transmitting pain.

-There is no other medical professional better qualified to help a person suffering from TMD than a neuromuscular dentist.
-A dentist who specializes in neuromuscular dentistry goes through rigorous post-graduate education that is far beyond what is taught in normal dental school.
-The focus of neuromuscular dentistry is finding or restoring the ideal alignment of the bite and jaw.
-Neuromuscular dentists use their unique training, in combination with some of the latest technological advances available in dental science, to provide an accurate diagnosis as to whether a case of TMJ disorder is present, and to derive the most effective treatment plan.
+There is no other medical professional better qualified to help a person suffering from TMD than a physiologic dentist.
+A dentist who specializes in physiologic dentistry goes through rigorous post-graduate education that is far beyond what is taught in normal dental school.
+The focus of physiologic dentistry is finding or restoring the ideal alignment of the bite and jaw.
+Physiologic dentists use their unique training, in combination with some of the latest technological advances available in dental science, to provide an accurate diagnosis as to whether a case of TMJ disorder is present, and to derive the most effective treatment plan.

 How does Lake Forest Smiles diagnose TMJ disorder?